gandhis1/mbs-analytics/README.md

 - `cd ./src/frontend`
 - `dotnet run`

+#### Features:

+The cash flow engine is designed to support most of the common loan structural features and scenario specification parameters typically used in mortgage credit/prepayment analysis.
+While the API is extensible and allows customization of virtually any type of mortgage and/or deal structure, the ultimate constraint is data availability, as only a few asset classes have publicly available issuance and ongoing data that can underlie an accurate cash flow projection.
+This engine is of limited use to any potential market participant without the corresponding ETL layer that can acquire transaction information and loan-level input data.
+Of note, the agency RMBS/CMBS sectors (FHLMC, FNMA, GNMA) do have publicly available data sets on the web that can be used in this application.
+To date, these asset classes have been targeted for first-class integration:

+- Freddie Mac "STACR" Credit-Risk Transfer (CRT)
+- Fannie Mae "CAS" Credit-Risk Transfer (CRT)
+- Fannie Mae DUS Multifamily Pools

 #### To-Do List:

 This is a work-in-progress, and many things have yet to be implemented.
 Basic amortization functionality has been implemented, but major work remaining includes a proper interface for parameterizing scenarios and loans, and full support of all market-standard cash flow functionality.
 Additionally, interfacing with freely available data portals (such as GSE web sites) is planned for the future.